jcurve/jcurve-internal-docker-api-test/README.md

 adding it in the image build phase, which will get out of sync?**

 *Idno it seems kind of bad through.*

+**Ports?**

+*Since I have postgres and redis already running, docker compose doesn't want to start containers mapping to those ports.
+I guess we just choose some specific ports and run with those.*